kblomqvist/SublimeAVR/README.md

 Project template with code completion for Atmel AVR (8-bit) microcontrollers.

-## Installation
+# Installation

 **Prerequisites**

-- Make sure that you have installed [Atmel AVR Toolchain](http://www.atmel.com/tools/atmelavrtoolchainforwindows.aspx) and set it in PATH (or use the plug-in settings to prepend the PATH).
+- Make sure that you have installed [Atmel AVR Toolchain](http://www.atmel.com/tools/atmelavrtoolchainforwindows.aspx) and set it in PATH, or use the plug-in settings to prepend PATH with your installation directory.
 - In Windows you probably have to install Make as well.
-[Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm) is probably the best option.
+[Make for Windows](http://gnuwin32.sourceforge.net/packages/make.htm) is a good option.

+**Installation via Package Control (recommended)**

+First make sure that you have a Package Control plug-in installed (version 2.0.0 or later).
+After then ...

+- Press CTRL+SHIFT+P, type install and press enter.
+- Select AVR from the list and press enter.
+- Done.

 **Manual installation**

 - Download and unzip, or git clone, the plug-in into `Packages/AVR` folder.
 To access the folder called `Packages`, open Sublime Text and select *Preferences*, *Browse packages...*
 - Note that the plug-in can't be installed *"in the Sublime Text 3 way"* in to the `Installed Packages` folder.

-## Usage
+# Usage

 Press `CTRL+SHIFT+P` to bring the command palette into view.
 Next type *AVR* and select a command which to run: